GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

   ![](images/attachtoanapplication.png)

+The Debug pane will open, usually at the bottom of the window.

 ### Set a snapshot location

+Once you've attached to a running application, you can set snapshot locations in the source code.

+First open the class you want to debug in the IDEA editor.
+In this case that's HelloBrowserServlet.java.

-Once you've attached to a running application, you can set snapshot locations in the source code by clicking at the line you want to snapshot in the left gutter area, just as you would when setting a line breakpoint for a local application using the regular IDEA debugger.
+Now click the line you want to snapshot in the left gutter area, just as you would when setting a line breakpoint for a local application using the regular IDEA debugger.

-The little blue circle represents the snapshot location.
-When you mouse over it, a tooltip will show you exactly where it's set.
-Clicking the blue circle a second time removes the snapshot location.

 Here set a snapshot location at the line.